 - Lime juice: Some citrus brightens the heavier spices in this soup and balances the flavors!

 Black bean butternut squash soup is very easy to make and comes together in a few simple steps.
-Read the detailed directions below or watch my short video to learn how to make it!
+Read the detailed directions below to learn how to make it!

 Step 1: Prep Vegetables